thebrownbreadtoast/ohara/README.md

 - **Modern dashboard** with [Homer](https://github.com/bastienwirtz/homer)
 - **Media streaming** ([Jellyfin](https://jellyfin.org)), **downloads** ([qBittorrent](https://www.qbittorrent.org)), **ad-blocking** ([Pi-hole](https://pi-hole.net)), and more!
 - **Easy configuration** and extensibility

 ---

+## 🌐 Network & DNS Architecture

+Ohara is designed for seamless access both at home and remotely:

+- **Pi-hole** provides DNS for your local network and remote clients via Tailscale.
+- Your router points to Pi-hole as the default DNS, so all local devices resolve `ohara.com` and service subdomains to your homeserver.
+- **Tailscale** is configured to use Pi-hole for DNS, so when remote, `ohara.com` and all services resolve securely over the Tailscale network.
+- All services are reverse-proxied via Nginx for unified access, whether on your LAN or remotely.

+---